mulesoft-consulting/automated-api-promotion/README.md

 The tool has been tested for Mule runtime 3.9.0.
 Please note, that there are some deviations from Mule runtime 4 auto-discovery configuration.
 More details could be found [here](https://docs.mulesoft.com/api-manager/v/2.x/api-auto-discovery-new-concept).

 The tool doesn't support application promotion only, if it is a fresh deployment (target server is not running the application yet) without API promotion and registration.

-Supported scenarios are:
-* Promote API together with application (fresh deployment).
-* Promote API Instance (the original one won't be used anymore - will be switched to Inactive state) and patch existing application on target server.
-* Patch existing application on the target servers - no updates in API Instance / new application version will register with the same API Instance as the old version.

 ### Capturing API Version
 How to capture API Version and make it available for application.